University of Maine: Campus

-The southern section of campus includes the Memorial Student Union, the Maynard F. Jordan Observatory, Lengyel Gymnasium and Athletic Field, the Buchanan Alumni House, as well as multiple administrative, residence, and academic halls.
-The recently renovated Collins Center for the Arts is also on the southern part of campus, and not only provides the Hutchins Concert Hall, a 1,435-seat venue for performing artists from around the world, but also houses the Hudson Museum, known for its contemporary Native American art, as well as displays that are culturally specific to the indigenous people of Maine.
+The southern section of campus includes the Memorial Student Union, the Maynard F. Jordan Observatory, Lengyel Gymnasium and Athletic Field, the Buchanan Alumni House, and multiple administrative, residence, and academic halls.
+Collins Center for the Arts is on the southern part of campus.
+It provides the Hutchins Concert Hall, a 1,435-seat venue for performing artists from around the world, and the Hudson Museum.
 The Hilltop section of campus is populated largely with residence halls but also includes the 7 acre Lyle E. Littlefield Ornamental Gardens, as well as academic and recreational facilities.
 The campus is also designated as an arboretum.

-The pre-1915 core of the campus, covering its earliest period of development, was listed as a historic district on the National Register of Historic Places in 1978; this was expanded to include the second major phase of development (through the end of World War II) in 2010.
+In 1978, the pre-1915 core of the campus, covering its earliest period of development, was listed as a historic district on the National Register of Historic Places.
+In 2010, this was expanded to include the second major phase of development, which was completed through the end of World War II.

+Student life

-Ambulance Service
+Ambulance service

-The University of Maine operates the "University Volunteer Ambulance Corps," an Ambulance service fully licensed by the State of Maine.
-The service is operated by students and staff of the university.
-UVAC's ambulances are available to respond to emergencies on campus and can also provide mutual aid to many surrounding towns and agencies.
+The University of Maine operates the "University Volunteer Ambulance Corps," an ambulance service fully licensed by the State of Maine.
+The service is operated by students and staff.
+UVAC's ambulances also provide aid to many surrounding towns and agencies.
 The service ensures a licensed Emergency Medical Technician is sent on every call.
-The service has two ambulances both equipped to provide Paramedic Level care.
-UVAC responds to approximately 500 calls per school year.
+The service has two ambulances equipped to provide paramedic-level care, and responds to approximately 500 calls per school year.